aalberti/articles/mental models/turtles.en.md

 - Come up with one category per layer you encounter.
 But you don't know how many layers of testing you will need to come up with.
 You'll discover that along the way.
-And as we saw before, the different categories of testing you will come up with are not even hierarchical layers, but a graph of bubbles more or less related by common properties, tools, or practises.
+And anyway, the different categories of testing you will come up with are not even hierarchical layers, but a graph of bubbles more or less related by common properties, tools, or practises.

 I prefer sticking to the fuzzy notion of bubbles of properties, tools, and practises.
 I adapt this concept to each context, by searching, naming, and describing bubbles.
+It prevents me from bending reality to fit the pyramid, thus reducing my brains blood weight.
 Oh, and having a set of bubbles already defined for a given product doesn't restrict you from coming up with new ones when it can help.

 ##Conclusion

 Thinking about nested systems as independent layers can help you discover a new topic by giving you concrete cases.
-However, you may quickly realize that these hardoded layers need to evolve to match you context.
+However, you may quickly realize that these hardcoded layers need to evolve to match you context.
 When you can generalize a categorization, you can reason in a unified way about an activity.
 You don't want to merge all nested systems in a single description.
 That would be fractal, and it would be a very simplistic view of the universe.